CREATE & MANAGE DATA

 Informal peer-to-peer sharing makes it difficult to know which data can be obtained where, requires the right contact, makes managing data access a burden and does not ensure availability of the data in the long-term.

-All ESRC researchers are contractually required to offer data to the UK Data Archive through the ESDS which has staff on hand to support award applicants and award holders by providing advice and guidance on data management issues.
+All ESRC researchers are contractually required to offer data to the UK Data Archive through the UK Data Service which has staff on hand to support award applicants and award holders by providing advice and guidance on data management issues.
 Contacting the Archive early on is highly beneficial.
 Contact us if you need to ask more.

 The advantages of depositing data with a specialist data centre include: